Bible Studies & Classes

 Led by Dr. Lionel Alford

 This class is a study of the Gospel of John through the Greek.
 The Gospel of John is a great piece of Greek historical literature and a primary source document for our understanding of the life and words of Christ.
 John is one of the four extant and accepted Gospels.
 It is a Greek document written by John the Apostle, a man from the Hebrew culture who was an observant Jew and a disciple of Christ.
 In the overview of the Gospels we discovered that John is a thesis and logical argument—a logos to telos that was resolved through the signs followed by the resurrection of Christ.
-In John part 9, we will continue with the Greek basis for the Gospel and make an extensive cultural, social, linguistic, and historical study of it.
+We will continue with the Greek basis for the Gospel and make an extensive cultural, social, linguistic, and historical study of it.

-• In the Beginning...
+• In the Beginning...(Continued)

 Led by Aaron Zimmerman